Skip to content

 Configuration Guide

 Every Playbook deployment runs from a single YAML file.
-Start by copying config/playbook.sample.yaml, then enable sports, pattern sets, and integrations one section at a time.
+Start by copying config/config.sample.yaml, then enable sports, pattern sets, and integrations one section at a time.
 This guide mirrors the dataclasses under src/playbook/config.py.

 1. Global Settings